 - And by extension, anything by "Goscinny and X".
 Goscinny worked as a writer for many artists.

 - Jack Kirby's dead, but the New Gods live on.
-Stan Lee's still alive and kicking.
-Steve Ditko might die, but we'd probably never know 'till years later.
+Stan Lee's still alive and kicking (for now at least; as of this edit he's 91).
+Steve Ditko might die, but we'd probably never know till years later.

 - The Wolfenstein franchise has outlived Silas Warner, the creator of the original DOS game Castle Wolfenstein.
 Although he wasn't involved with further games, he endorsed the use of the name.

 - The Tom Clancy's series of games, since 2013.